margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for thepeople who stick behind women who are targets of sexual assault
 * Grateful for people who empathize with the perpetrators
 * Grateful for memories of going to Greek events with peers from Norfolk Academy
+* Grateful for the people in the mall expressing a love for cultural diversity
+* Grateful for the music play in the Amazon truck
+* Grateful for order, friendship, clarity, cleanliness, and humility

 <br>